 If English is not an official language in your home country, you must complete one of the accepted English language proficiency exams.
 Any exams taken more than two years before the application period will not be accepted.
-You may upload an unofficial score report at the time of application; official scores must be received by January 15.
+Unofficial scores are due with the application on December 1.
 No audition will be scheduled without a required English language proficiency exam.

 In light of the unprecedented circumstances the COVID-19 pandemic has created, CIM has extended testing options to include TOEFL iBT Special Home Edition, TOEFL ITP Plus for China, IELTS Indicator and Pearson PTE.
 Duolingo is now accepted as part of the application process for all programs except the doctor of musical arts.
 Applicants may submit a Duolingo score to be considered for an audition.
 However, CIM must have a sufficient official score from TOEFL (Institution code: 1124), IELTS or PTE by March 1 to be considered for acceptance.

 TOEFL/IELTS waivers are not guaranteed; however, applicants with three or more consecutive years in an English speaking institution are eligible to apply.
 TOEFL/IELTS waivers are not accepted or reviewed for Doctor of Musical Arts applicants.

 Waivers are reviewed on a case by case basis after a complete application for admission is submitted.
 It is advised to turn in the waiver request and application prior to the December 1 deadline.
 The following materials must be uploaded to the application and received with a completed application.
 Materials will not be accepted after the December 1 deadline.